mcd500/ta-ref/docs/preparation.md

-# Preparation before building ta-ref without Docker
+# Preparation before building TA-Ref without Docker

 All the preparation steps below are based on Ubuntu 20.04